lindaprotocol/documentation-en/docs/releases/upgrade-instruction.md

 1.  **Wait for Node Synchronization**: After the node starts, it will begin to synchronize block data.
 Please wait patiently for it to catch up to the latest block height of the network.
 2.  **Check the Logs**: Monitor the log output to ensure the node is running normally and without any error messages.
-3.  **Confirm Synchronization Status**: You need to verify that synchronization is complete by comparing the latest block height of your local node with that of the TRON Mainnet.
+3.  **Confirm Synchronization Status**: You need to verify that synchronization is complete by comparing the latest block height of your local node with that of the LINDA Mainnet.
 The upgrade is successful when the two heights are nearly identical.

     - To query local node block height, call the `/wallet/getnowblock` API:
         ```
         curl http://127.0.0.1:8090/wallet/getnowblock
         ```
-    - To check the real-time block height of the Mainnet, use the [TRONSCAN](https://tronscan.org) block explorer.
+    - To check the real-time block height of the Mainnet, use the [LINDASCAN](https://lindascan.org) block explorer.

 **Contingency Plan**: If you encounter any issues during the upgrade process that prevent the node from starting or running correctly, immediately use the data backed up in [Step 3](#step3) to restore the previous version.
-Please submit a GitHub Issue or report the problem to the TRON community for assistance.
+Please submit a GitHub Issue or report the problem to the LINDA community for assistance.

 -----
 <a id="primary/backup_upgrade"></a>